isaqueDaSilva/S-SocialMedia/README.md

-#  S-SocialMedia

-## Description

-S-SocialMedia is a basic WhatsApp clone developed to explore and implement real-time chat functionalities.
-The project offers a simple, intuitive, and smooth interface, enabling fast communication between users.
+# 📱 S- Social Media

+This project is a real-time chat application developed with SwiftUI and powered by Supabase.

-## Technologies Used
+## 🚀 Technologies Used

-- Swift - Main language of the project

-- SwiftUI - Framework for UI development
+- SwiftUI – Declarative UI framework for iOS.

-- Supabase - Backend as a service for authentication and database
+- Supabase – Backend for authentication, database, and WebSockets.

+- WebSockets – Real-time communication between users.

+## 📌 Features

+- 🔑 Authentication (via Supabase Auth)

+- 💬 Real-time messaging with WebSockets

+- 📲 Modern and responsive UI with SwiftUI

+## 🛠️ Installation and Setup

+### 1️⃣ Prerequisites

+Before starting, make sure you have installed:

+- Xcode 16+

+- Swift 6+

+- A Supabase account

+### 2️⃣ Supabase Configuration

+- Create a new project on Supabase

+- Set up the messages, profiles, and auth tables as needed.

+- Copy the API credentials and add them to Supabase.swift file inside the Services folder in the project.

-## Installation and Execution
+### 3️⃣ Installation and Execution

 - Download the project files from the repository.